TykTechnologies/tyk/README.md

 in the current version there is a hard requirement for the application to have its default memory setup to use redis as part of a deployment, this is to make it easier to install the application for the end-user.
 Future versions will work around this, or we may drop the memory requirement.

+The simplest way to get the tests to run is to install local redis, or (what I do) have a vagrant instance that is running redis, then you can just `vagrant up` when you need redis and kill it later.
+Just make sure you are forwarding the default ports 1:1.